Documentation & Written Communication

 "Hi Sarah,

-What I need: Company logo in SVG format
+What I need: company logo in SVG format

 Deadline: Friday, Oct 10

-Happy to work with whatever format you have if SVG isn't available—just let me know.
+Happy to work with whatever format you have if SVG isn't available, just let me know.

 Thanks!"

-Second follow-up (if time-sensitive):
+Second follow-up (time-sensitive):

 "Hi Sarah,